aditya697/Reverse-Engineering/cmubomb.md

 So the number above the number = 2 we have to subtract 1.
 Therefore 10-1=9. ``9`` defuses the phase_4.

 ## *PHASE_5*

+By looking at the code of phase_5 using ```disas phase_5```.

+By looking at the string_lenght function below it there is a cmp statemnt which is compared with 6 .
+So the lenght of the string is 6.